 This joblessness dragged many Indians down the poverty level.
 Rural areas witness 15% poverty whereas the urban percentage is a little bit higher than the rural.
 Here also women are facing more joblessness than men.
 According to some reports, within 2020-2021, 20-30% of people associated with households lost their jobs entirely.
 Last year Indians observed massive migration nationally and internationally too.
 Many workers have been laid off from their workplaces.
 Globally the unemployment rate was 4.8% in 1991 and now it has increased sharply to 6.47% in 2020-21.

 A recent study shows India's GDP growth needs to be 8 to 9% annually to create 9 crore jobs in the next 10 years.
 Unemployment is not a recent issue.
-The intense focus needs to curb this long-standing problem.
+Intense focus needs to curb this long-standing problem.
 The evil effect of unemployment is not confined to the economic field only.
 It destroys the sense of moral values which leads to unwanted, sometimes antisocial works from a feeling of despair and depression.
 Such an infected society can never prosper; this is why the government looks upon the removal of unemployment as one of its primary duties.

-Various schemes, as well as development projects, have already been taken by the Government to curb the menace.
+Various schemes, as well as developmental projects, have already been taken by the Government to curb the menace.
 These are also aiding industries in the private sectors and encouraging cottage and small-scale industries.
 This helps in increasing more job opportunities especially in the rural areas.
 The government is also trying to make people aware of family planning and also focusing on the betterment of the education system.
-Government is now optimistic regarding the disappearance of joblessness with the growth of GDP in upcoming years.
+Government of India is now optimistic regarding the disappearance of joblessness with the growth of GDP in upcoming years.

 Share This Post On